 It does not matter how long the tube is from a power perspective or bracket strength (they are very strong).
 What's important is the weight of the fabric and tensioner bar at the bottom.
 Our standard series motors have a lift capacity of 6 or 12 lbs, measured with 1.5" tubing.
 If you use a larger diameter, the speed will increase but the lift capacity will decrease.

-Here are a couple of online references, but it will be a lot cheaper for you to buy it locally:
+Here are a few online references, but it will usually be a lot cheaper for you to buy it locally:

 http://www.metalsupermarkets.com/catalog/ALUMINUM/TUBE_ROUND/6061T6